thelfer/tfel/docs/web/orthotropiclinearhardeningplasticity.md

 # Description of the behaviour

-The behaviour is described by a standard split of the strain
+The behaviour is described by a standard decomposition of the strain
-\(\tepsilonto\) in an elastic and a plastic parts, respectively denoted \(\tepsilonel\) and \(\tepsilonp\):
+\(\tepsilonto\) in an elastic and a plastic component, respectively denoted \(\tepsilonel\) and \(\tepsilonp\):

 \[